satopian/poti-kaini-zh-TW/README.md

 However, potiboard.php externalizes all language settings, so no changes are needed.
 Translation of `config.php`.
 We need to translate the description of the settings.

+## [2023/07/11] v5.63.1
+### Replace search.php with search.inc.php
+The structure of jsearch.php has been fundamentally overhauled, modified and incorporated into potiboard.php.
+Search results that were previously displayed with a URL like `search.php?`.
+The URL will be changed like `potiboard.php?mode=search&`.

+### Search is not case sensitive

+Name searches are now case insensitive when the exact match option is selected.

 ## [2023/07/08] v5.62.3

 ### Bug fixes